-- TP.1: Implement an equity assessment on tax distribution and consider how the state can collect future race and ethnicity data around tax collections and distribution. - TP.3: Create an additional tax bracket for high income earners in the state to ensure a more - TP.4: Consider how funding mechanisms shape use of services.
+- TP.1: Implement an equity assessment on tax distribution and consider how the state can collect future race and ethnicity data around tax collections and distribution. - TP.3: Create an additional tax bracket for high income earners in the state. - TP.4: Consider how funding mechanisms shape use of services.